Jakebobs/deploy-vue/VuePagesTutorial/step3/text.md

 First.
 Run `npm install gh-pages`

-# Open the editor to the right and find the `package.json` file, open it.
+# Open the editor to the right and find the `package.json` file in the <reponame> folder, open it.
-Under "Scripts" add a `"deploy": "gh-pages -d dist"` .
+Under "Scripts" add a `"deploy": "gh-pages -d dist"`.
+Make sure to add a comma to the previous declaration too.
 This will publish our page when we run the `npm run deploy` command.

 # Run the `npm run build` followed by the `npm run deploy` command.
 Go to `https://<username>.github.com/<reponame>.io/` to view your page now.

+Add info about the pages publishing action (GitHub built in)